| Don Cosi on the wharf near Ballyhoo Restaurant |

 along the roadway how much a kilo of aluminum was worth in scrap value.
 He said he is usually paid twelve pesos for

-approximately seventy one cans.
+approximately seventy-one cans.
 That’s

 about .66 cents US for 2.2 pounds of metal.
+That’s a whole lot of bending over.

-Mexico is definitely not the leader in what we northerners think of as recycling - plastics, glass, newsprint, cardboard, grass clippings and yard waste - all those things that must be sorted, washed, bundled, or flattened before the garbage crews will remove them once a week from the foot of your driveway.
+Mexico is not the leader in what we northerners think of as recycling - plastics, glass, newsprint, cardboard, grass clippings, and yard waste - all those things that must be sorted, washed, bundled, or flattened before the garbage crews will remove them once a week from the foot of your driveway.

-In British Columbia Canada
+In British Columbia, Canada

 The night before our garbage

-pickup day we would leave a box of various containers and bottles at the foot
+pickup day, we would leave a box of various containers and bottles at the foot

 of the driveway - wine, beer, pop, juice boxes, hard liquor - anything.
 Gone by morning!
 It was just easier to leave the returnables

-for someone who needed the cash, than to shift the whole lot over to a
+for someone who needed the cash than to shift the whole lot over to a

 recycling depot, sort the stinky mess, and wait in line for the cash